rhyolight/numenta-web/packages/numenta.com/pages/machine-intelligence-technology/numenta-in-a-nutshell/_content/_left.md

 ---
 title: Numenta in a Nutshell
-description: "Numenta is a small team of scientists and engineers working on one of science’s grand challenges - how the brain works and how brain principles will be used in Machine Intelligence."
+description: "We are a team trying to solve one of science’s grand challenges– how the brain works and how brain principles will be used in artificial general intelligence.
+Numenta is one of the few teams developing large scale brain theories that are biologically constrained, testable and implemented in software."
+keywords: artificial general intelligence Numenta
 ---

 Numenta is reverse-engineering the neocortex to solve one of science’s grand challenges: how the brain works.